Taikoo Li Sanlitun

 Taikoo Li Sanlitun (三里屯太古里 (Sānlǐtún Tàigǔlǐ)), formerly Sanlitun Village, is a shopping center in the Sanlitun area of the Chaoyang District in Beijing, China.
 It comprises 19 buildings on two sites that are a few minutes walk from each other.
-Besides retail space, the project includes a 99-room boutique hotel, The Opposite House (瑜舍).

 Location

 Taikoo Li Sanlitun is adjacent to Beijing Subway Line 2 Dongsi Shitiao Station and Line 10 Tuanjiehu Station.
 Dongdaqiao Station on Line 6 is also close by.
 It is a ten-minute walk from Tuanjiehu, a twenty-minute walk from Dongsi Shitiao and a twenty-minute walk from Dongdaqiao.
 It is recommended to take Exit A or D from Tuanjiehu.

 History and construction

-The center opened in July 2008, and is developed and managed by Hong Kong-based Swire Properties (Taikoo Properties).
+The center opened in July 2008, and is developed and managed by Hong Kong–based Swire Properties.
 It comprise two sites: